koksianchong2/monday-omnichannel/README.md

 10. **Does Mocean provide a whatsapp number ?**

 No, you will have to use your own WhatsApp number.

-11. **Do I need a Virtual Number to send 1-Way SMS?**

-No, you don't need a Virtual Number to send 1-Way SMS.

 ## Feature Request
 Do raise a support ticket with our Support Team at [support@moceanapi.com](mailto:support@moceanapi.com).